developersCradle/reactive-programming/Spring WebFlux Masterclass Reactive Microservices/Section 05/README.md

 # What i learned.

-# 40. FAQ - Do We Need DTOs?
+# FAQ - Do We Need DTOs?

 <img src="doWeNeedDTO.PNG" alt="reactive programming" width="700"/>

 1. **Entity**.
-They represents database table.
+They represent database table.
-2. **Dto**.
+2. **DTO**.
 API/data we share with the clients.

 - These can look the same as Entity.
 They look duplicate!

 <img src="ifSomeThingIsDuplicate.PNG" alt="reactive programming" width="500"/>

 - So question is not about reusability.
-If we `name` for different classes, they still represents something different.
+If we `name` for different classes, they still represent something different.

 <img src="weCanHaveTwoDto.PNG" alt="reactive programming" width="700"/>